taolicd/taolicd.github.io/_posts/2023-03-26-cloudcertification.md

 (Statistics from https://aag-it.com/the-latest-cloud-computing-statistics/ as of March 2023)

-If I were to choose, I'd go with either 1 AWS or 2 Microsoft and skip 3 from Google.
-As far as I know, GCP is still [not profitable](https://www.sdxcentral.com/articles/news/will-google-cloud-ever-be-profitable/2023/02/) after Google has invested in it [since 2008](https://en.wikipedia.org/wiki/Google_Cloud_Platform).
+ As far as I know, GCP is still [not profitable](https://www.sdxcentral.com/articles/news/will-google-cloud-ever-be-profitable/2023/02/) even though Google has invested in it [since 2008](https://en.wikipedia.org/wiki/Google_Cloud_Platform).
+Probably I would want to skip GCP and consider either AWS or Azure.

-For AWS, the most popular certificate is [AWS Certified Solutions Architect - Associate](https://aws.amazon.com/certification/certified-solutions-architect-associate/).
+For AWS, the most popular and widely accepted certificate is [AWS Certified Solutions Architect - Associate](https://aws.amazon.com/certification/certified-solutions-architect-associate/).
+As of March 2023, AWS provides [12 certificates](https://aws.amazon.com/certification/exams/?nc2=sb_ce_exm).
+You don't need to take the exams in any specific order.

-For Microsoft, the most popular certificate is [Azure Administrator Associate](https://learn.microsoft.com/en-us/certifications/azure-administrator/)
+For Microsoft, the most popular certificate is [Azure Administrator Associate](https://learn.microsoft.com/en-us/certifications/azure-administrator/).

+This post focuses on AWS.
+In general, it is better to stick with one company's solution (either AWS or Azure) and get an in-depth understanding before moving on to another solution.

-## What m
+## Resources

+This post focuses on passing the entry level AWS Cloud Practitioner certificate and the most popular mid level AWS Solution Architect Associate certificate.

+### Cloud Practitioner

+### AWS Solution Architect Associate

+## AWS specific tips

+* After passing an exam, you will get a 50% off discount code for your next exam.
+For people who are new in cloud computing, my suggestion is to start with the $100 entry-level Amazon Cloud Practitioner exam, which is much easier to pass than the $150 dollar Amazon Architect Associate exam.
+After you pass the Cloud Practitioner exam, you will get a half price off for the Architect Associate exam.
+This approach boosts your confidence and only costs you $25 extra dollars.
+Some people who already have AWS experience may choose to skip Cloud Practitioner and directly tackle the Architect Associate level, which is also completely allowed.
+* If English is not your native language, when you register the exam, you can [request to get extra 30 minutes](https://aws.amazon.com/certification/policies/before-testing/) for the exam.
+* You can choose to take the online AWS certification exam at home with a proctor monitoring you remotely or go to a test center.
+I did two tests at home and both times things went well.
+Find a quiet place in your room and do the preparation requirements ahead of the time.